nullquant/ComfyUI-BrushNet/RAUNET.md

 During investigation of compatibility issues with [WASasquatch's FreeU_Advanced](https://github.com/WASasquatch/FreeU_Advanced/tree/main) and [blepping's jank HiDiffusion](https://github.com/blepping/comfyui_jankhidiffusion) nodes I stumbled upon some quite hard problems.
-There are `FreeU` nodes in ComfyUI, but no such for HiDiffusion, so I decided to implement RAUNet on base of my BrushNet implementation. blepping, I am sorry. :)
+There are `FreeU` nodes in ComfyUI, but no such for HiDiffusion, so I decided to implement RAUNet on base of my BrushNet implementation. **blepping**, I am sorry. :)

 ### RAUNet